Where’s the Line Between Inspired and Yours?

 The issue of copyright is a huge issue globally for artists of any medium.
-Lately it’s been quite the buzz in the polymer clay community as well.
-One of my dear polymer friends, Ginger Davis Allman of The Blue Bottle Tree made a very gutsy move, put herself out there, and tried to tackle the issue head on.
+Ginger Davis Allman of The Blue Bottle Tree has tackled the issue head-on.
 You can read her article here.
 I applaud her & support her.
 And in case you missed the end of the article, I agree with her 110%!

 Artist’s come in all shapes and sizes and we’re all inspired by someone, something, or some likeness.
 Knowing the different between ‘inspired by,’ ‘original,’ and a flat out ‘copy’ are very important.

 Why was this okay and NOT against copyright?
 Truly, there is ONLY one reason: Because Christi & I were doing this together.
 She was 100% aware of what was going on.
-In addition I had her expressed permission to do so.
+In addition, I had her expressed permission, foreknowledge, and joint planning to do so.
 She even joined in on the fun giving away a full set of books & other goodies for the project.
 In Spring 2014, both Christi & I were acknowledged in The Polymer Arts for the project & it’s success.
 My little “Gus” even had his moment in the spotlight.
-The project was such a success that this coming year I partnered with Lisa Pavelka for a similar project, The Pavelka Project.

 In a nutshell: There will always be those who disagree.
 There will be those who agree.
 There will be those who want to share.
 And there will always be those who want things to be all theirs, no matter what.
 Know where you stand, and use Ginger’s model as a guide, but be sure that you know the laws for copyright so you don’t infringe on someone else.